mever-team/FairBench/docs/basics/forks.md

 that name to branch names, or put all category analyses as positional arguments to just merge their branches.
 Any Python iterable can be analyzed into categories.
-This includes lists, pandas datafragme columns, categorical tensors, or numpy arrays.
+This includes lists, pandas dataframe columns, categorical tensors, or numpy arrays.

 <div id="code6" class="code-block" style="display:none;">